As Kenya Struggles to Recover from a Tumultuous Election, America Must Stand by Its Side

 Another victim is Kenya’s democratic institutions, namely the Supreme Court and the electoral commission.
 No democracy wins when courts and election bodies lack the integrity and independence to do their jobs.
 Both institutions play critical constitutional roles, but throughout the messy election process each have faced a unique set of challenges that have undermined their performance.

 The Supreme Court was applauded for taking action to address serious flaws in the electoral process, yet criticized by Kenyatta supporters who accused the justices of a gross overreach of judicial authority.
-The electoral commission, meanwhile, has been under siege since the last general election in 2013 where Odinga unsuccessfully challenged Kenyatta’s win in the Supreme Court.
+The electoral commission, meanwhile, has been under siege since the last general election in 2013, when Odinga unsuccessfully challenged Kenyatta’s win in the Supreme Court.
 Corruption allegations, credibility questions, and political pressure were exposed during that trial and have dogged the commission’s work throughout the 2017 general elections.

 Kenya’s relationships with its friends in the international community — including the United States — also took a blow in this fight.
 America played a key role not only supporting the technical aspects of the elections but also urging a peaceful and democratic vote and constructive political dialogue.
-Yet the Kenyan press has unconstructively accused the United States of “meddling” and taking sides, while Western diplomats have been roasted by Kenyans on social media for their perceived interference.
+Yet the Kenyan press has been unconstructive, accusing the United States of “meddling” and taking sides, while Western diplomats have been roasted by Kenyans on social media for their perceived interference.

 Many in Washington are now concerned about the future path of a country that has long been a vital U.S. security and economic partner.
 Kenya is a gateway to the East African market and a close ally on counterterrorism.
 Al Qaeda bombed the American Embassy in Nairobi in 1998, one of the terrorist group’s first major attacks against a U.S. target.
 That shared experience bonds Americans and Kenyans together in solidarity in the global struggle against terrorism.
-The U.S.-Kenya partnership is today on display in Somalia, where both have military personnel working with the fragile Somali government to defeat al Shabaab and prevent the Islamic State from making inroads into the region.
+The U.S.-Kenya partnership is today on display in Somalia, where both have military personnel working with the fragile Somali government to defeat al-Shabaab and prevent the Islamic State from making inroads in the region.

 It’s worth noting that Kenya shares America’s democratic values, which is no small achievement in a region where countries are increasingly led by autocratic leaders, and political and civic space is closing rapidly.
 The Kenyan constitution is one of the most progressive on the continent and has created a devolved governance structure that empowers local communities — a development that should continue to be encouraged by Washington.